Finding Aids: General Information Leaflet 71

 It is possible to obtain copies of most of the records that we make available in our research rooms.
 The options for doing so vary according to the type of record and its condition.

 The National Archives and Records Administration is one of the few archival institutions in the world to offer researchers the opportunity to make self-service copies of records.
 This rare privilege carries with it responsibilities for careful handling of original documents.
 Because of preservation considerations, our research room staff must examine all original records before you make copies.
 Fragile or oversized records may not be self-photocopied.
-See the sections following on NARA-Prepared Copies and Vendor-Prepared Copies.
+See the sections following on NARA-Prepared Copies.

 Self-service black-and-white photocopiers are available for your use in our electronic, still picture, and textual research rooms.
 A self-service color copier is also available in our still picture research room.
 A debit card reader attached to each copier deducts money as a copy is made.
 Debit cards may be purchased onsite through vending machines or at our Cashier’s Office.
 The vending machines take bills only.
 The Cashier’s Office is open from 8:45 a.m. to 4:30 p.m. in the National Archives Building in Washington, DC and from 10 a.m. to 4:30 p.m. in the National Archives at College Park, Monday through Friday.